cssbristol/cssbristol.co.uk/_tutorials/ssh.md

 ---
 layout: tutorial
 published: true
-title: Working remote with SSH
+title: Working remotely with SSH
 date: 2020-03-17 12:00:00 +0000
 author: Daniel Jones
 abstract: At some point you will need to access the university PCs remotely - probably because you're sipping a cold one in the Bahamas.
 In this tutorial we'll look at connecting to the lab machines securely and how to do work remotely.